dennis9819/DNS-IntegrityCheck/README.md

 # DNS Integrity Server

 This server acts as an DNS "Proxy" and transparently forwards the request to an specified server.
-The answer ist then sent back to the requestiing client.
+The answer is then sent back to the requestiing client.
 In addition to that, the server takes a list of other DNS-Servers and forwards the request to these as well.
 The results are now stored in ./debug.
 In the future, the server will be able to check the results and detect possible DNS-level censoring or manipulation.